dwdas9/home/articles/Spark-DataBricks/2_Azure_Databricks_Setup.md

 - Remember to terminate clusters when not in use.
 They will consume resources and can lead to unexpected costs.
 - If you're done experimenting with Databricks, consider deleting the resource in the Azure Portal.

----

-Azure Databricks is a powerful platform, and this guide just scratches the surface.
-As you become more familiar, you can explore advanced features and optimizations.
-Happy coding!